mgrohman13/bison/Sorting/README.md

 **Cocktail** - a bubble sort that alternates each direction
 **Odd-Even** - standard odd-even sort
 **Bubble** - optimized bubble sort that breaks out early when the list is sorted
-**Bozo Sort** - This is an optimized bozo sort that can actually evebntually finish on a human timescale.
+**Bozo Sort** - This is an optimized bozo sort that can actually eventually finish on a human timescale.
 It only swaps elements if they are out of order.
 A true bozo sort always swaps the two randomly chosen elements.
 **Stooge Sort** - the stooge sort is horribly inefficient but surprisingly ingenious
 **Radix LSD** - does no comparisons, relies on sorting integer data
 **Radix MSD** - does no comparisons, relies on sorting integer data